The Ultimate New Zealand Road Trip Itinerary

 Auckland Bungy Jump - for the mad!

-Flying from the United States to New Zealand will involve one of the longest flights on the planet.
-It's not a quick stopover so we'd recommend at least a couple of weeks in the country.
-And don't let the long flight put you off.
-It's worth every minute.
+Getting from the United States or the UK to New Zealand is no mean feat, so we'd recommend at least a couple of weeks in the country.
+And don't let the long flight put you off, it's worth every minute.

 Some things to remember if you're heading down south from the US:

-2. The time difference is quite big as New Zealand is one of the first places in the world to experience each new day.
-The US is one of the last.
-Midnight in New York is 6 pm the next day in Auckland.
-Mid-day on Monday in New York is 6 am on Tuesday in Wellington.
+2. The time difference can be quite big as New Zealand is one of the first places in the world to experience each newday.
+For example, midnight in New York is 6pm the next day in Auckland!

 4. Allow for a period of jet lag after the long flight.
-Plan for a day of relaxing and minimal activity to let your body acclimatize.
-We don't recommend driving (on the other side of the road) directly after a 12-hour flight.
+Plan for a day of relaxing and minimal activity to let your body acclimatise.
+We don't recommend driving (often on the other side of the road) directly after a 12-hour flight

 Other related reading...